gofoji/pgtree/README.md

 parse_tree.proto pulled from [libpg_query PR67](https://github.com/lfittl/libpg_query/pull/67)

+# Coverage

+pgtree uses the rather large proto file noted above to autogenerate json parsers and object hierarchies, and the visitor and walk core loop.
+A large chunk of the generated code is unreachable by the output of the postgres parser.
+As of the time of this writing the coverage of hand written code is 88% (1287/1448) versus 16% when including all the generated code.

 # TODO

 - [ ] Finish moving all node printers to builder with formatter options